activitystream/slate/source/includes/as-api/_comments.md

 {stream-id} | The internal ID used by Activity Stream.
 This is a named UUID version of the {entity-ref}
 {tenant-label} | Each Activity Stream customer gets a tenant id. usually this matches the entity part of your email address.
-{tag} | The value of the tag (#somestuff) to look up comments for
+{tag} | The value of the tag (#somestuff) to look up comments for {type} | COMMENTS = comments made by the entity, COMMENTED_ON = comments made regarding the entity, MENTIONS = comments that mention the entity

 ## Additional queries and interfaces
 * See [Streaming updates]() for information on how to subscribe to streaming event updates.